Graduate Program Overview

 West Lafayette, IN 47907-2067

-The Department of Mathematics maintains an updated, online version of its Graduate Student Handbook.
+The Department of Mathematics maintains an updated, online version of its Graduate Student Handbook (PDF).
 Consult this guide for detailed information about the program and its requirements.

 The Department of Mathematics maintains an archive of Past Qualifying Exams.